-Political issues have significant role in tourism [32].
-Political aspects are closely related to access, community control. and participation in developing coastal tourism.
-Through this access, the community has the opportunity to be involved so that they also have a role in the decision-making associated with developing coastal process organizational tourism.
-Local political participation is quite high, this illustrates the awareness of mutual interests, shared goals, and awareness of people's rights in decision-making.
+Political aspects are closely related to access, control, and community participation in developing coastal tourism.
+Through this access, the community has the opportunity to be involved so that they also have a role in the decision-making process associated with developing coastal tourism.
+Local organizational political participation is quite high, this illustrates the awareness of mutual interests, shared goals, and awareness of people's rights in decision making.